pvootkur/calendar/README.md

 ### 1. ngModel binding

 In this option the ngModel binding is used.
-[Here](https://github.com/kekeh/mydatepicker/tree/master/sampleapp/sample-date-picker-access-modifier) is an example application.
-It shows how to use the __ngModel__.

 To use ngModel define the application class as follows:

 ```ts